repo-racers/repo-racers/docs/playbook/continuous_integration/pre_commit.md

 # Pre-commit Hooks Integration

-This project uses [pre-commit](https://pre-commit.com) hooks to maintain the high quality and consistency of contributions to our GitHub repository.
-This guide is aimed at developers who are looking to contribute to our project, providing insights into our setup and the benefits of using [pre-commit](https://pre-commit.com) hooks.
+We use [pre-commit](https://pre-commit.com) hooks to maintain the high quality and consistency of contributions to our GitHub repositories.

 ## What are [pre-commit](https://pre-commit.com) Hooks?